 Here’s one such lesson: one of the wonderful things about working in a socially conscious business is that every day is full of meaning.
 Sure, every job is a grind sometimes – but in a socially conscious business each participant is working to change the world for the better, even if what they happen to be doing at the moment is making coffee or washing dishes.
 So if you are searching for meaningful work, you might join such a business – or start one.

-I hope Cannon and Serena will each take their hard-won lessons from this experience and make fresh attempts at new models for improving our society.
-I hope they will share their learnings with us in writing and in person.
-Most importantly, I hope others in our community will take inspiration from Cannon and Serena – to stop just talking about social entrepreneurship, and go do it.
+I hope Serena will take her hard-won lessons from this experience and make fresh attempts at new models for improving our society.
+I hope she will share their learnings with us in writing and in person.
+Most importantly, I hope others in our community will take inspiration from Serena – to stop just talking about social entrepreneurship, and go do it.
 Yes, some days it’s a grind and sometimes projects must be ended – that’s the reality of a startup.
 But without taking the risk, there is no chance of success, and there is no progress.
 If all we do is talk about it, we fail before we even begin.

-So hats off to Cannon Flowers and Serena Connelly for working hard, taking big risks, and providing leadership to social entrepreneurs in Dallas.
-Now let’s show them some respect by picking ourselves up and getting to work!
+So hats off to Serena Connelly for working hard, taking big risks, and providing leadership to social entrepreneurs in Dallas.
+Now let’s show her some respect by picking ourselves up and getting to work!

 Co-Founder, Soap Hope